The COVID-19 Pandemic:

 -—Anonymous WI farmworker

-In Spring 2021, the Public History and Nursing programs at the University of Wisconsin-Eau Claire launched an oral history project documenting the COVID-19 pandemic and its effects on Latinx farmworkers, who have become the essential—but often forgotten—backbone of Wisconsin’s signature dairy industry.
+In Spring 2021, the Public History, Languages, Latin American & Latinx Studies and Nursing programs at the University of Wisconsin-Eau Claire launched an oral history project documenting the COVID-19 pandemic and its effects on Latinx farmworkers, who have become the essential—but often forgotten—backbone of Wisconsin’s signature dairy industry.
 At community vaccine clinics, farmworkers expressed anxieties about the pandemic and its effects, primarily on their families and ability to maintain work.

 As essential workers, rural farm employees cannot work from home, and must stay healthy to provide for their families.
 Many migrant workers saw the vaccine as a commitment to their families, friends, and community, both in the US and Mexico, revealing bonds between rural Wisconsin and communities in Mexico that remain strong despite the distance.
 For these workers, the COVID-19 vaccine is both a personal and social decision that broadly impacts individual and public health.